This website uses cookies to improve functionality and tailor your browsing experience.

 MIDAS Team Biographies

 Dr. Alison Doherty, NIHR ARC NWC MIDAS Theme Manager and Research Fellow within the Health Technology Assessment Group, University of Central Lancashire (UCLan), supporting the development and delivery of ARC NWC research to reduce health inequalities and improve health & wellbeing.
 Alison’s research activities include evidence synthesis, particularly systematic reviews, and co-producing qualitative research with vulnerable communities.
 Her experience includes health services research into issues such as polypharmacy and deprescribing for patients with multimorbidities, child and adolescent mental health services, access to primary healthcare for people with learning disabilities and or autism, and psychological support interventions for those exposed to mass outbreaks such as influenza pandemics.
-Her previous public sector experience has included developing and implementing various local authority and partnership strategies, plans and programmes in public health, health promotion, community cohesion and community safety.
-Member of the Faculty’s Athena Swan steering group. https://www.uclan.ac.uk/academics/dr-alison-doherty
+Her previous public sector experience has included developing and implementing various local authority and partnership strategies, plans and programmes in public health, health promotion, community cohesion and community safety. https://www.uclan.ac.uk/academics/dr-alison-doherty

 Dr Valerio Benedetto, Research Fellow in the Health Technology Assessment (HTA) Unit at the University of Central Lancashire (UCLan) and a member of ARC NWC MIDAS.
 Valerio is an economist with expertise in quantitative analysis and his research focuses on health economics.
 His activities include the design and delivery of economic and statistical modelling and analyses for health research projects.
 He has experience of working on projects focusing on different disease areas and health settings.
 Valerio has contributed to the success of projects funded by national and international funders, and regularly collaborates on grant capture activities. https://www.uclan.ac.uk/academics/dr-valerio-benedetto